The CUFI Action Fund is currently supporting the following pieces of legislation:

 Presently our legislative agenda is focused on the following issues:

-- FY 2021 House and Senate State-Foreign Operations Appropriations Bill
+The FY 2024 House and Senate State-Foreign Operations Appropriations Bills

 CUFI supports ensuring the State-Foreign Operations Bill includes the full $3.3 billion, with no conditions, as outlined by the 2016 Memorandum of Understanding between the United States and Israel.
 In addition, CUFI supports language in the House version of the legislation which addresses hostile nations and anti-Israel bias at the UN.

 This legislation directs the U.S. Holocaust Memorial Museum to assess the state of Holocaust education across the country, including the depth and breadth of Holocaust education standards at the state and district level, as well as the type and quality of instructional materials currently in use.
 The Museum will then report its findings to Congress.

 This legislation would enable the Treasury Department’s ability to assess if a foreign bank is aiding and abetting the Palestinian Authority’s policy of paying terrorists’ stipends (known commonly as the PA’s pay-to-slay) policy.